Dividend Cash Flow Growth Newsletter for Professional Investors

-Subscribers receive a monthly email report including: Commentary, Portfolio Summary Statistics, Portfolio Changes, Portfolio Holdings and individual Company Reports on each of the holdings.
+Subscribers receive a monthly email report including: Commentary, Portfolio Summary Statistics, Buys and Sells, Portfolio Changes, Portfolio Holdings and individual Company Reports on each of the holdings.

 The Dividend Cash Flow Growth Newsletter is a compilation of the best ideas for growing cash flow from dividends while maintaining yields based on proprietary metrics of Jefferson Research.
 It is a model portfolio for advisors and clients seeking yield and cash flow growth who are interested in buying research rather than investing their own time and money to generate ideas for their portfolios.